wusai2333/trib/doc/lab1.md

 Both the `trib` and `triblab` repository comes with a makefile with some handy command lines, and also some basic testing code.

-Under `trib` directory, if you type `make test`, you should see that the tests runs and all passed.
+Under the `trib` directory, if you type `make test`, you should see that the tests runs and all passed.

-Under `triblab` directory, if you type `make test` however, you would see the test fails with a todo panic.
+Under the `triblab` directory, if you type `make test` however, you would see the test fails with a todo panic.

 Your first attempt should be implement the logic and try to pass those test cases.
 If you pass those, you should be fairly confident that you